Mateusz-best-creator/GameOfLife/README.md

 This repository contains a Game of Life simulation implemented in three programming languages: C++, Java, and Python.

-- The C++ project uses the console to display the entire simulation.
+- The C++ project uses SDL2 window to display the entire simulation.
 - The Java implementation utilizes Swing for the graphical user interface.
 - The Python version utilizes the Pygame framework for visualization.